Today, I want to share something critical to survival…

 It may be the MOST terrifying place to get stranded.

-That’s why I’ve put together this list of 10 Desert Survival Tips.
+That’s why I’ve compiled this list of 10 Desert Survival Tips.

 Want a free last resort water checklist?

-The danger of deserts never cross one’s mind from the safety of our air-conditioned vehicle.
+The danger of deserts never crosses one’s mind from the safety of our air-conditioned vehicles.

 Because we’re safely isolated from its unbearable heat.